 Related reading: When everyone wanted Goddess Lakshmi yet none could have her

 Once Narada got a few of the flowers and gave them to Lord Krishna, wondering which of his wives would he give the flowers to, Rukmini or Satyabhama.
 Krishna gave the flowers to Rukmini.
-On seeing this, Narada went to Satyabhama, and told her about it.
+On seeing this, Narada went to Satyabhama and told her about it.
 When Satyabhama’s jealousy was aroused well enough, Narada went on to suggest a solution to her.
 He suggested that she should not settle down for just a few flowers, rather insist on Krishna getting the plant itself from Indralok and plant it at her home, for a regular supply of the flowers!
+Krishna’s wives had no clue then what Narada had in mind.

 When Krishna came to Satyabhama’s quarters, she showed her anger and disappointment at the whole incident and insisted that she would settle for nothing less than the plant itself!

-While this is an interesting myth about how Krishna resolved his personal crisis, the flower itself has an interesting, though a trifle sad, myth of its own.
+While this is an interesting myth about how Krishna resolved his personal crisis and divided the tree between his two wives, the flower itself has an interesting, though a trifle sad, the myth of its own.

 According to this myth, Princess Parijataka was in love with the Sun, but her love was never reciprocated.
 Having lost in love, she committed suicide and from her ashes rose the Parijat tree.
 Since she is unable to bear the sight of her love during the day, she blooms only at night, and sheds the flowers as tears, before the sun rises.
 Some myths go on to say, that the tree sheds its tears on the touch of the first rays of the sun!
 The fragrant flowers spread their fragrance in the entire area, during the day, as a sign of undying love for her lover, the Sun.